eugene-babichenko/fish-codegen-cache/README.md

    sys time    2.55 millis    1.00 millis    1.55 millis
 ```

+## Usage

+Just run `codegen-cache yourcommand` to get the output of a command cached.

+You can get help with `codegen-cache -h`.

+Note that currently there is no option to track changes in the environment
+variables or configuration files for the command being run.
+If you change any
+of those and the change is not reflected in the cache, you can forcibly reset
+the cache entry: `codegen-cache -e yourcommand`.

+## Installation

 You can install it with your favourite package manager by pointing to this
 repository: